 Media File & evocache Permission Errors

-The /media directory is the directory on your server where b2evolution will store all the files/images you upload to your blog.
+/media directory is the directory on your server where b2evolution will store all the files/images you upload to your collection.

-This also manifests in the front office as black images with a red error message like this:
+The file permission error also manifests in the Front Office as black images with a red error message like this:

 Some hosting providers are set up in a way where PHP will never have this kind of problem.
 Others are set up in a way where PHP will have this kind of problem every time it tries to create or modify a file or folder.
 The best solution to this problem depends on your particular host setup.

 The easiest way here is to request help from your hosting provider’s tech support to achieve this.
 That is what they are here for! ;) Tell them "My PHP application (b2evolution) needs write access to the /media directory and its sub-directories but there is a permission error.
 How do we fix those permissions?".
 If a complete file path is displayed (example: